 Part-time: 6 years (max 7 years)

 BBC which must include English literature or combined English language and literature.

 Access to HE Diploma

 pass with at least 45 credits at level 3.
-English or humanities courses preferred
+Humanities, History or Politics courses preferred

 GCSE (minimum grade C) or Access Equivalent

 at least three subjects including English language and mathematics or a science.

 may enable you to start the course in year 2.

 IELTS 6.5 overall, with 6.0 in writing and a minimum of 5.5 in the other elements.